Queen Elizabeth Hospital (Charlottetown)

 The Queen Elizabeth Hospital (QEH) is a 243-bed acute care hospital located in Charlottetown, Prince Edward Island, Canada, making it the largest hospital in the province.

-Operated by Health PEI, the hospital opened in 1982, resulting in the closure of the Charlottetown Hospital and the Prince Edward Island Hospital.
+Operated by Health PEI, the hospital opened in April 1982, resulting in the closure of the Charlottetown Hospital and the Prince Edward Island Hospital.
 It is named in honour of Queen Elizabeth II.

 The QEH is located on a large forested campus originally known as Falconwood Farm in the northeast corner of the city adjoining the neighbourhoods of East Royalty, Falconwood and Sherwood, overlooking the Hillsborough River.
 The Hillsborough Hospital is a psychiatric hospital located on the same campus.

 Services

 The QEH is a full-service health care facility that provides community services to residents of Queens County and is a major referral centre for specialty services for residents across Prince Edward Island.

 Some of the services that the QEH offers: